rigard/rulebooks/rulebooks/blood-rage.md

 Move the Saga token down to the first phase of the next age on the Age track.

-# END OF THE GAME
+# End of the Game

 Once the Release Valhalla phase of the Third Age is completed, the world has come to an end, and so has the game.